What Are Eyelash Extensions Made Of?

 • Long vs. short taper: Lashes with a longer taper are generally a little thinner, creating a very feathery look, while lashes with a shorter taper look a little thicker and more intense.

-• Curl: The level of roundness and curl angle can contribute to a more open-eyed look or sultrier look.
+• Curl: The level of roundness and curl angle can create a more open-eyed or sultrier look.
 The most common curved lash curls are C, D, and DD, while J, L, and M are the more popular angled styles.

-• Length: The right lash length for you will depend on your natural lash size, as well as, the style you’re aiming for.
-The lash length distribution will also impact the overall shape and style of your lash extensions.
+• Length: The right lash length for you will depend on your natural lash size, as well as the style you’re aiming for.
+Lash length distribution will also affect the overall shape and style of your lash extensions.

 • Volume vs. classic: If you’re getting your lashes done professionally, you’ll need to choose between classic lashes, which feature one lash fiber attached to each natural lash, and volume lashes, which feature several very thin lash clusters attached to each natural lash.
 Hybrid lashes alternate between thicker individual classic lashes and thin volume clusters.